Sail the undiscovered frontier from Ternate to Bitung and discover rare species, remote cultures, and remarkable corals.

 Culture and spice will fill your day as you find yourself off the coast of the white sand island of Obi Latu, a place filled with clove and nutmeg plantations.

-Obi Latu’s steep hillsides are covered in clove and nutmeg forests, reaching back to the rich and heady days of the spice trade, which saw many a European power vying for control of the East Indies.
+Obi Latu’s steep hillsides are covered in clove and nutmeg forests, reaching back to the rich and heady days of the spice trade, which saw many European powers vying for control of the East Indies.
 While the spice trade might not be what it once was, the growers can still make a good living on this remote island in the Banda Sea.

 You go ashore and walk through the villages and plantations and see the fruits and spices growing on the trees and drying in the sun ready for market, in the same way it has for centuries.